Health Insurance Frequently Asked Questions

 Adding a Spouse after open-enrollment

-Eligible dependents can be enrolled in the Rice Plan after the deadline dates of September 4th and January 22th if there has been a significant life change event (i.e., loss of prior coverage or getting married).
-The completed enrollment application must be submitted within 31 days of the qualifying event.
-If the completed Enrollment Form is submitted after the 31 days of the qualifying event, it will not be accepted, and the student and/or dependent(s) will have to wait until the next enrollment period to enroll.
+Eligible dependents can be enrolled in the Rice Plan after the deadline dates posted on the Student Health Insurance site if there has been a significant Qualifying Life Event - QLE (i.e., loss of prior coverage or getting married).
+The completed enrollment application must be submitted within 31 days of the QLE.
+If the completed Enrollment Form is submitted after the 31 days of the QLE, it will not be accepted, and the student and/or dependent(s) will have to wait until the next enrollment period to enroll.